 SI Swimsuit’s doublespeak about female empowerment should fool absolutely no one.
 This product is not about female empowerment.
 It’s about Sports Illustrated making money off of the sexual objectification of women, which hurts both the women depicted and every other women and girl in our society.

-Take action here and ask Target and Walgreens to remove Sports Illustrated Swimsuit Issue from their checkout lines so people don’t have to be unintentionally exposed to this objectifying material.
+Take action here and ask Target, Safeway, and Walgreens to remove Sports Illustrated Swimsuit Issue from their checkout lines so people don’t have to be unintentionally exposed to this objectifying material.